 Participatory approaches to evaluation are often not simple.

 They may conflict with the agendas of donors.
 Donors tend to prioritise cost-effective solutions that produce results quickly.
 Participatory approaches usually require additional resources, money and time.
-They also require practitioners to consider how their evaluation methods reinforce unequal power dynamics.
+Moreover, they also require practitioners to consider how their evaluation methods reinforce unequal power dynamics.

 Building stakeholder participation into evaluation can help practitioners expand notions of accountability to include a responsibility to stakeholders.
 Practitioners should focus on those at the intersections of gender and class.
-This can help destabilise power structures and assumptions of western superiority inherent to historical modes of development.
+As a result, this can help destabilise power structures and assumptions of western superiority inherent to historical modes of development.

 If you want to learn more about participatory evaluation, check out our expert M&E consulting service here.